Eight years ago today:

 The Blue Jays made a fantastic comeback to beat the Red Sox in Boston.
 It would be our 9th win in a row.
 We would sweep the Red Sox, running our winning streak to 11.

 At the end of 3 innings, the Jays were down 8-1.
 Drew Hutchison had a terrible start, giving up 8 runs in just 2.1 innings.
-He gave up 3 home runs (Pablo Sandoval, Mookie Betts, and Dustin Pedroia all took him deep.
+He gave up three home runs (Pablo Sandoval, Mookie Betts, and Dustin Pedroia took him deep.

 Ryan Goins hit his second double off the ‘Green Monster’.
 8-5.

 Mr. Farrell brings in Junichi Tazawa.
 Thank you again Farrell.